jasonbayton/11ty/_src/projects/managed-settings/index.md

 status: publish
 funding_goal: 4000
 funding: 400
+funding_version: 1.0.1
 author: 'Jason Bayton'
 excerpt: ''
 type: page
 layout: project.njk
 ---

-MANAGED SETTINGS is a project from BAYTON, offering a customised settings application where access to the native Android Settings application is not suitable for the use case or management scenario.
+**MANAGED SETTINGS is an enterprise-customisable Android settings application designed to provide access to only specific, use case-defined system settings where use of the native Android Settings application is not suitable end user access.**

 ## What does MANAGED SETTINGS do?

-MANAGED SETTINGS gives organisations a means of providing a limited device Settings experience, preventing over-exposing settings that should not be visible or interactive for managed devices.
+MANAGED SETTINGS gives organisations a means of providing a limited device Settings experience, e.g. _just_ Wi-Fi or Bluetooth, preventing exposing settings that should not be visible or interactive for managed devices.

-It achieves this by acting as a gate-keeper for Settings intents - the individual Settings screens available when browsing the preloaded Android Settings app - allowing organisations to define what can and cannot be accessed and changed on device.
+It achieves this by acting as a gatekeeper for Settings intents - the individual Settings screens available when browsing the preloaded Android Settings app - allowing organisations to define what can and cannot be accessed and changed on-device.

 <a class="button" href="support/supported-configurations">View configurations</a>